After the injury, what's next?

 One recent study found that five per cent of medical device recalls over a 10-year period were due to an identified risk of serious adverse health consequences or death.
 Unlike recalls involving other types of products, the steps involved in removing medical devices from the market can be much more complicated.
 If a defective medical device has been surgically implanted into a person, replacing the device may take time, and complete remediation of surrounding bones, nerves and body tissue may not be possible.

 If you or a loved one has been affected by a medical device malfunction or recall, it is important to understand your legal rights.
-Gluckstein Personal Injury Lawyers’ knowledgeable, skilled and experienced medical device malfunction team is here to help in any way we can.
+Gluckstein Lawyers’ knowledgeable, skilled and experienced medical device malfunction team is here to help in any way we can.

 What are medical devices and how are they regulated?